uwcartlab/webmapping/Chapter01/readme.md

 _**Code**_ is just text that gets interpreted by various technologies (e.g., by a web browser for HTML) to complete actions or execute instructions.
 A _**text editor**_ is a software program that facilitates the writing of code.
 Text editors include features that support coding, such as color-coding reserved words in different code languages, automatically applying indentation and closing tags, and even live preview of the code.
 Text editors are regularly updated with new features, so it is worth continuously reviewing your choice of text editor.
 Popular text editors include [Aptana Studio](http://www.aptana.com/), [Atom](https://atom.io/), [Brackets](http://brackets.io/), [Notepad++](https://notepad-plus-plus.org/), and [Sublime Text](http://www.sublimetext.com/).

-You are welcomed to use your preferred text editor in class.
-Atom, Brackets, and Notepad++ are available on all Science Hall computers.
+You are welcomed to use your preferred text editor.

 ### III.
 The HTML Boilerplate

 A _**boilerplate**_ is the minimum starter code needed begin development.
-For this workbook, we start with the basic _**HTML boilerplate**_ to simplify your early designs and focus on JavaScript.
+For these lessons, we start with the basic _**HTML boilerplate**_ to simplify your early designs and focus on JavaScript.

 > ### **Download _[unit-1.zip](unit-1.zip)_ from the Chapter 01 files, unzip it, and open _index.html_ in your text editor.**